- Key Takeaways from Master of the Senate

 - The Way Things Are, Not The Way Things Ought To Be

 Considered one of the eminent biographers of the 20th century, Robert Caro has dedicated a big chunk of his career to two political powerhouses: one is Robert Moses (the broker of New York government) and the other is the 36th President of the United States of America, Lyndon Baines Johnson.
 For this analysis, I’ve opted to focus on key takeaways that I’ve gleaned from a speedread of Books III Master of the Senate (the 1950s), 1,232 pages and Book IV The Passage of Power, 768 pages (’59 – ’64).
 Still waiting for Book V of the Years of Lyndon Johnson, which will focus on Vietnam, the late-Sixties (’64 – ’73) and be about 2,500 pages in my estimation ;-P Caro provides such meticulous detail that you have to question his sanity at times.
 If we had 15 Caros then we’d really be able to crack open the inner workings of government.
 He’s nutty about detail.
-You can smell Johnson’s blue smoked oval office as you read.
-He writes history from an empathic and human perspective, putting the reader right in the scene.
-Johnson knew how to work a deal, he knew how to play the game.
-Here’s how he played:
+You can smell Johnson’s smokey oval office as you read.
+He writes from an empathic and human perspective.
+And he excels at putting the reader right in the scene.
+Putting great writing and interesting people together and you’ll realize just how the game is supposed to be played.
+Now, that Johnson….he knew how to work a deal…he knew how to play the game.
+Here’s how he played it:

 Key Takeaways from Master of the Senate